dfeshed/nw-ueba-saas/README.md

 * `mock-server` - contains our mock-server, an Express server used by virtually all the Ember projects to mock a real back end.
 * `scripts` - contains scripts for 1) setting up the environment locally and 2) running builds in Jenkins
 * `docs` - contains various documentation about the NetWitness UI, however, **WARNING**, the documentation in this folder is woefully out of date.
-* `live-content` - actually an Ember Engine that is currently not used.
-Dead code if you will.
-We leave it there because it isn't hurting us any and we should get back to it soon.

 # Setting up the Client Application